Get in Gear

 - A Special Agent from the San Diego FBI Division’s Public Corruption Squad and the Public Corruption Task Force presented on public corruption, including several San Diego area case examples.
 Public corruption, the FBI’s top criminal investigative priority, poses a fundamental threat to our national security and way of life.
 The FBI is uniquely situated to combat corruption, with the skills and capabilities to run complex undercover operations and surveillance: fbi.gov/investigate/public-corruption.

 Each year, the FBISDCAAA invites members in good standing to join special tours.
-Upcoming tours are on hold during the COVID-19 pandemic.
+Information about our upcoming tours has been emailed to members.

 Recent tour highlights include: